nullstack/nullstack.github.io/articles/how-to-deploy-a-nullstack-application.md

 The output of the compilation is moved to the *.production* folder and is the only folder besides *public* that needs to be moved into the host machine.

+If you have *project.cdn* set you must move the public folder to the actual cdn.

 > 💡 It is important that the *.production* folder is present for environment detection

 The host machine must have at least node v8.10.0 installed.